 I felt like Admiral Ackbar; ready for the battle against lifestyle inflation.
 I had a fleet of fellow rebellion ships, and there was a carefully crafted plan of attack.
-All I had to do, was show up, and crush the dark side of the force (lifestyle inflation).
+All I had to do, was show up, and crush the dark side of the force – lifestyle inflation.

-Only did I realize, too late, it was a trap.
+Only did I realize, too late.

-More stuff means more maintenance like when I first buy a phone.
-I don’t just buy a phone, but it also needs a data plan.
-Then there is the phone cover and case.
-I may have to purchase apps or get swindled into insurance.
-As I become more observant of my spending, I am noticing that upgrading isn’t just the sticker price.
-There are little purchases too, that add to the overall cost.
+I buy a phone, but it needs a data plan too.
+Then a phone cover and case.
+Then I get swindled into insurance because I don’t want to pay for another phone when my current one decides to go for a swim in the toilet.
+As I become more observant with Yoda like mindfulness of spending, I realize that upgrading isn’t just the sticker price.
+There are little purchases that are just as lame as the overall cost.

-But I have read a lot of personal finance books, so I thought I was being smart.
-After all, I was doing all the right things like budgeting and aggressively tracking my spending.
+But after reading personal finance books, I began to emit a smug overconfidence.
+I was doing all the right things like budgeting and aggressively tracking my spending.
 I even calculated my paycheck down to percentages of spending and saving.

 After all my training, I had fallen into the lifestyle inflation trap and let my spending increase.

-The damage was minimal since my wages had only increased a few months ago but, it still annoying that it happened in the first place!
+The damage was minimal since my wages had only increased a few months ago but, it’s still annoying that it happened in the first place!
 What good is a library’s worth of knowledge, if I’m not going to use it?!

 The course is corrected.
 I adjusted my budget to fixed amounts.
 What isn’t being used for monthly expenses is being forced into fortifying my future expeditions and investment accounts.

 The next time I have an influx of cash, there won’t be an unexpected trap of lifestyle inflation waiting.